 After initial measurement, such financial assets are subsequently measured at amortized cost using the effective interest rate (EIR) method.
 Amortized cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
 The EIR amortization is included in finance income in the profit or loss.
-The losses arising from impairment are Debt Instruments at fair value through other comprehensive income (FVTOCI)
+The losses arising from impairment are recognized in the statement of profit and loss.

+Debt Instruments at fair value through other comprehensive income (FVTOCI)